-Julie and Gillian are full of information and an asset to our dental team, they love to have the chance to give you the care that is tailored to your needs.
+Julie is full of information and an asset to our dental team, she loves to have the chance to give you the care that is tailored to your needs.

 - You will still have your Check-up done on the same day, John our dentist with pop in to the Hygienist’s room for your full check-up and will be able to answer any of your questions in regard to your teeth.